vmware-tanzu/cartographer/rfc/rfc-0000-k8s-events.md

 [how-it-works]: #how-it-works

-To avoid over-communicating, and making the view of event's overwhelming and dilute for user's we will start with two key guiding principles:
+To avoid over-communicating, and making the view of events overwhelming and dilute for users we will start with two key guiding principles:

 1. > Let it be something that isn't satisfactorily presented in other user views (eg: `k get workload`).